 To organize and optimize metadata use for all employees, it is essential to use a Data Catalog.
 Through this metadata management solution, organizations are able to index their data and metadata as well as quickly identify the sources of information that are available to data teams.
 But a Data Catalog’s mission goes even further: it will enable companies to reference all their data assets, facilitate data access when needed, and perform thematic searches.

 Indeed, the quality of this metadata conditions the quality of a data description, with a direct impact on its visibility and ease of use.

-At Zeenea, we speak of three types of metadata within our data catalog.
-Here are, among others, some examples:
+At Zeenea, we’ve identified three types of metadata within our data catalog:

 - Technical metadata: they describe the structure of a dataset and the information related to storage systems.

 - Business metadata: it applies business context to datasets: descriptions (context and usage), owners and referents, tags, and properties in order to create a taxonomy over the datasets that will be indexed by our search engine.
 Business metadata are also present at the schema level of a dataset: descriptions, tags, or data confidentiality level per column.

 - Operational metadata: this allows us to understand when and how the data was created or transformed: statistical analysis of the data, date of update, origin (lineage), volume, cardinality, the identifier of the processes that created or transformed the data, status of the processes on the data, etc.